HariPrasadGuntukolu/upskill-lms-mern/README.md

-# 📘 UpSkill – E-Learning Application
+# 📘 UpSkill – E-Learning Platform

 UpSkill is a full-stack e-learning platform designed to deliver an engaging and user-friendly online learning experience.
 With secure authentication, course management, payment integration, and a sleek dark mode UI, UpSkill empowers students and admins with a complete learning management system.